AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/apiReview/msal-browser.api.md

 }

 export { INetworkModule }

+// Warning: (ae-missing-release-tag) "InitializeApplicationRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type InitializeApplicationRequest = {
+    correlationId?: string;
+};

 // Warning: (ae-missing-release-tag) "inMemRedirectUnavailable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //